RtopRS/Rtop/README.md

 cd RTop && cargo build --release
 ```

-Your executable will be in the `target/release/` folder, it is named `rtop-rs`.
+Your executable will be in the `target/release/` folder, it is named `rtop`.

 ## Option file
 You can customize Rtop as like you want!